abd2re/ib-notes-save/__ECs and Awards.md

 - PicoCTF-Africa 2023 gold medalist
 - School entrepreneurial competition gold medalist (Made a website called OrientationSN to help students in senegal find their universities and majors)
 - Distinction-University of Waterloo for Euclid and Hypatia
-- Data Science internship at startup
+- Data Science internship at startup (worked on an AI tool that help translate L)
 - Made a website for green energy and climate change, presented it to the school
 - President of Chess club (Organized tournaments)
 - Founder of Computer Science club (*Helped student with  their websites and applications* and organized local hackathons)